Skip to content ↓

 Current Vacancies

-40 hours per week, Term Time + 120 Hours to be Worked Across the Year + 5 Staff Training Days
+40 hours per week, Term Time + 5 Staff Training Days + 120 additional hours during school holidays (42 weeks)

 Key duties will include: